 Using a golf wrist hinge trainer correctly is one of the fastest ways to feel the proper hand and wrist action that delivers real power and consistency to your swing.
-This simple tool provides instant feedback that can ingrain habits previously only learned through thousands of repetitious swings.
+This simple tool provides instant feedback that can ingrain habits previously only learned through thousands of repetitive swings.
 This guide will walk you through exactly what a wrist hinge trainer does, how to use it step-by-step, and provide key drills to lock in that perfect backswing and dynamic release.

 What is a Golf Wrist Hinge Trainer (And Why Do You Need It)?